 The Internet is full of home maintenance information.
 The Resources tab on this page will help you explore some of the resources.

-But if having a checklist helps keep you to focus and stay on target, you might try one of the following checklists:
+But if having a checklist helps keep you to focus and stay on target, you might try the following.
+The Ohio State University Extension Service provides many tips on home maintenance.

 Need some repair work done around the house?
 Want to remodel the kitchen or bath?
 Need the trim painted?
 Here are some tips for choosing a contractor to do the job.
 Follow some or all of these depending on what kind of work is needed repair, maintenance, or full-blown remodeling.